 Isla Holbox is the most paradisiacal island in the Gulf of Mexico.

 You will find miles of sandy beaches, hammocks in the sea, golf carts instead of cars, cozy beach clubs where guacamole is standard on the menu, cheerful reggae, special street art, flamingos, and pelicans walking next to you on the beach, mangroves, and lagoons to explore. swimming, beautiful sunsets and so on.

 There is so much to do in Isla Holbox!
-We could go on for hours about what you can see and do in Isla Holbox.
+I could go on for hours about what you can see and do in Isla Holbox.
 Put it on your bucket list quickly, because this island in Yucatán is going to become very popular in the coming years.